arnoldt100/anansi/doxygen_documentation/sources/DevelopersDocumentation/InheritanceDesignPatterns/TypeErasureInheritance.md

     template <typename T>
     class OwningShapeModel<T>;

-and `OwningShapeModel` constructor takes a concrete shape, e.g. `Circle`, `Square`, e.t.c., that is used to initialize the data member `OwningShapeModel::concreteShape_`.
+and constructor takes a concrete shape, e.g. `Circle`, `Square`, e.t.c., that is used to initialize the data member `OwningShapeModel::concreteShape_`.

     template <typename T>